 Agricultural History has the first right of refusal for all article-length manuscripts that result from the awards.

-The committee may choose to not make an award in one or more categories in a given year if there are not suitable applicants.
+The committee intends to award at least one grant in each category, but may choose to not make an award in one or more categories in a given year if there are not suitable applicants.

 Award recipients are eligible to reapply five years from the December award date.